awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets.md

 **Example 2: Targeting tags using a key\-value pair to delete Amazon EBS snapshots**

-The following example uses the AWS\-DeleteSnapshot runbook to delete all snapshots with a key of *Name* and a value of *January2018Backups*\.
+The following example uses the `AWS-DeleteSnapshot` runbook to delete all snapshots with a key of *Name* and a value of *January2018Backups*\.
 The target parameter uses the *VolumeId* parameter\.

 ```
 aws ssm start-automation-execution \